-My work revolves around classical figurative art, presented in a contemporary manner.
-After working with photography and large painting sizes, I currently focus on small works.
-Here, I explore how posture and composition can contribute to the principles I wants to express.
-In 2020, I started to focus on engravings and drawings, and since 2021 I investigate how my work can be further developed in 3d, such as in sculptures and portraits made out of clay.
+After working with paintings revolving around classical figurative art, presented in a contemporary manner, I currently focus on a more expressive style.
+Here, I explore how composition, shape, volume and plasticity can contribute to the observations and emotions I want to depict.
+Beyond my paintings, my body of work also includes linocuts, photography and since 2021 I investigate how my work can be further developed in 3d.
+Such as in sculptures and portraits made out of clay.

-My works have been acquired for the private collections in the United States of America, Belgium, the Netherlands and Portugal.
+My work is represented by Uit Het Gareel Foundation and several paintings have been acquired for the corporate and private collections in the United States of America, Belgium, the Netherlands and Portugal.